BrenoEnrico-MDSantos/Telecom-Churn-Prediction-with-ML-/README.md

     - Laplace Smoothed Odds Ratio + Lift for cluster prominent traits;
     - Labeling and expert domain strategy with AI;
         -  'State' table with top drivers
+        - CLV and Residual CLV calculations (profiles based on heatmap)
 3. Churn Prediction for Recently Joined:
     - Weight of Evidence calculations for event of churn;
     - COX PH Hazard Ratios with relevant Information Value columns;